|

 No, Dobie never coached in the SEC.

-In addressing that argument, remember that Dobie at Washington went 26-0-3 against teams that would be considered
+In addressing that argument, remember that Dobie at Washington played 63%

-(48%).
+NCAA Division I, or FBS, caliber today.
 The schedule his teams played was typical of

 college football teams of that era, including Notre Dame, which played